How to Make Cuban Coffee (Cafe Cubano Recipe)

 - The most popular brands of coffee to use in Cuba are Cafe Bustelo, Cafe La Llave, and Cafe Pilon, but feel free to use your own favourite dark roast or check out our picks for the best dark roast beans.

-- A six-cup stovetop espresso maker aka Moka pot: Because Moka pots make very strong coffee, a cup measures just two ounces.
-So a six-cup stovetop espresso maker makes 12 ounces of strong espresso-like coffee.
+- A six-cup stovetop espresso maker aka Moka pot: Because Moka pots make very strong coffee, a cup measures just 60 ml.
+So a six-cup stovetop espresso maker makes about 350 ml of strong espresso-like coffee.

 - A large bowl or measuring cup: You will prepare the Cuban coffee in this and then pour it into small serving glasses, so choose something with a pourable spout.